RWTH-OS/eduOS-rs/build.md

 5. stage 5 - Support of user-level tasks

    Add support of user-level tasks with an small interface for basic system calls

+6. stage 6 - Support of paging

+   Add support of paging and a simple demo for process creation